-Micellar waters are the Swiss army knives of makeup removal.
-They cleanse, remove makeup, and moisturize in one step by using tiny molecules — micelles — that pull the dirt and oil out of your skin.
-They’re good for all skin types (though oiler skins may need to supplement a traditional cleansers).
-Plus, they’re soap and alcohol-free!
+Micellar water is the Swiss army knife of makeup removal: it cleanses, remove makeup, and moisturizes all in one step by using tiny molecules — micelles — that pull the dirt and oil out of your skin.
+They’re good for all skin types (though people with oiler skin may want to use The Cleanser as well).

 Mineral oil and some other oils such as olive oil are cheaper alternatives for makeup removal and are generally well-tolerated.
 But that’s a whole other topic.